Maya-Claveau/pp3-snakequiz/README.md

 Tutor support at Code Institute.
 They are always there when I need help, I am really grateful for that.

-Fellow students on Slack community for their help and support, it feels nice to learn and grow with them together.
+Fellow students on the Slack community for their help and support, this amazing community constantly inspires me and it feels nice to learn and grow with them together.

 Most importantly, I would like to thank my husband who supported me every step in my coding journey, and my son who inspired me to build this project.